Test Driving Docker Function as a Service (FaaS)

 Autoscaling

-Testing the autoscaling capability was very straight forward.
+Testing the autoscaling capability was very straightforward.
 Engaging autoscaling was as easy as passing a loop to the newly created hash function.

 while [ true ] ; do sleep 0.3 && curl <ip of Docker host>:8080/function/hash -d "hi"; done